speediegamer/dIOS/README.md

 # dIOS

+DIOS IS DEPRECATED AND YOU SHOULD NO LONGER USE IT.
+INSTEAD USE DOLPHIN TOOLKIT.

 dIOS is a patch tool (Windows only at the moment) which makes your Dolphin Emulator more like a real Wii NAND.
 This does NOT help you if the homebrew app has Anti-Emulator code in it (HackMii Installer for example)